What is a child residence order? (child arrangement order) - Costs & how to apply

 • The old order has been discharged by the court.

-• The child’s parents are living together for six months following the residence order being made.
+• The child’s parents have been living together for six months following the residence order being made.

 You may like to consider asking a specially trained solicitor to help you - if you need any further advice, we're happy to book a 15-minute divorce advice call with you.